 Can you use Shopify with Wix?

 No, you cannot use Shopify with Wix.
 In fact, you wouldn’t want to as they’re both site builders, and so it doesn’t make sense to use both simultaneously.
 If you’re deciding between the two, generally Wix is better for businesses whose website is a secondary sales channel, whereas Shopify is generally a better fit for those whose primary sales channel is online.
+Learn more about how to build a Wix website.

 Which is better: Wix or WordPress?